Stuart Stuart: Other work

+Other activities

 Stuart is active as an audio engineering educator, and has given lectures at Queensland University of Technology, School of Audio Engineering and Music Industry College, Brisbane.
 In 2015, he was a panelist on the "Producer Panel" at the annual BigSound conference.
 He is accredited as an iTunes mastering engineer, and has been interviewed in Audio Technology Magazine.
 He has also been featured in a YouTube series featuring pro users of audio software, Cubase.

 Stuart is an accomplished guitarist and keyboard player, and plays all instruments on many of the songs he produces.